phelps-matthew/hamilton/README.md

 ## Messaging System

-Hamilton uses a messaging system built on top of RabbitMQ, providing a robust foundation for inter-service communication.
+Hamilton uses a messaging system built on top of RabbitMQ, serving as the foundation for inter-service communication.
 The `messaging` module offers high-level abstractions for asynchronous message handling:

 - `AsyncMessageNode`: A base class representing entities that consume and publish data, serving as the foundation for both clients and controllers.
 - `AsyncConsumer` and `AsyncProducer`: Specialized classes for message consumption and production.